McAuliffe/Challenger Learning Center

 The Framingham State University Center for Global Education provides support to K-12 educators in the Commonwealth who wish to enhance global and multicultural perspectives in their classrooms.
 The Center provides the following services: professional development workshops and courses; a resource library; a speakers' bureau; and curriculum consultations.
 The Center works in collaboration with the Department of Education and local school districts to provide content institutes in Massachusetts Curriculum Framework topics related to global and multicultural education.

-MetroWest STEM Pipeline Center
+MetroWest STEM Education Network

 - Increase the number of students participating in programs that support careers in STEM

-- Increase the number of qualified STEM Teachers
+- Increase the number of qualified STEM teachers

 - Improve STEM education offerings in public and private schools.